Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: Cross-Correlation WISP Cavity Receiver Measurement Techniques

-This improvement may seem counter-intuitive, but when one considers that cross-correlating n cavities over m measurements requires us to take $\text{n}\times\text{m}$ total measurements versus just n measurements for the Wilkinson power combined scheme, this data is then post-processed and it is perhaps easier to intuit how an improvement can be achieved with a larger number of total measurements.
-This could result in an increased total measurement time if we were forced to take the measurements one after another, however, provided we have enough FFT-like devices (most have multiple measurement channels and can compute cross-spectra in situ) to sample the n readouts simultaneously, we will not incur a time penalty.
+This improvement may seem counter-intuitive, but when one considers that cross-correlating $n$ cavities over $m$ measurements requires us to take $n\times m$ total measurements, versus just $m$ measurements for the Wilkinson power combined scheme, and that this data is then post-processed, it is perhaps easier to intuit how an improvement can be achieved with a larger number of total measurements.
+This could result in an increased total measurement time if we were forced to take the measurements one after another, however, provided we have enough measurement devices to sample the $n$ readouts simultaneously, we will not incur a time penalty.
+We do, however, require $n$ amplifiers, as opposed to just one in the Wilkinson scheme.